 Tutors and HPA representative

-Emma is supported in her work by an experienced team of Tutors at Colvin, in addition to a House Matron who helps with the day to day domestic management of the House.
+Emma and Abi are supported in their work by an experienced team of Tutors at Colvin, in addition to a House Matron who helps with the day to day domestic management of the House.
 The House also has its own representative from the Haileybury Parents’ Association.